o-daneel/Lunii.RE/ANALYSIS.md

 ### NFC chip
 * Match TBD dump against frame build in Main FW

+NFC chip is a simple tag using NDEF standard.
+A basic 512 byte memory.
+**insert image**
+Android app to update + tuto

+Acces level are Read & Write.
+With a simple smartphone, you should be able to update contents, and eventually switch to test mode.

+SNU and Version are restored at each boot on Production mode.
+Just writing `Mode=test` or `Mode=Production` should be enough.

 ### Finding SD Ciphering
 There are two functions that performs the same action but from different source :